 Treating a patient every minute.
 Since 1994.

-EMERGENCY is an independent and neutral international organisation founded in 1994 to provide free, high-quality medical and surgical care to victims of wars, anti-personnel mines and poverty.
+EMERGENCY is an independent and neutral international organisation founded in 1994 to provide free, high-quality medical and surgical care to victims of war, landmines and poverty.

 EMERGENCY promotes a culture of peace, solidarity and respect for human rights.